daidensacha/buttonStyler/assets/documentation/testing.md

 ![Entering different color formats](/assets/documentation/images/screenshots/rm-colorpickers.jpg)

-Additionally, I the pallete of colors I added in the color pickers, as follows.
+I added a palette of Bootstrap colors to the default color picker settings.
+I added "click on close" to the color picker settings so when a user clicks on a color in the palette it closes.

+ The color picker palette is as follows.

 **Bootstrap palette:**